pingidentity/pingidentity-devops-getting-started/docs/containerAnatomy.md

 You can open a shell into a Docker container and view the container structure and resources by:

-1. Entering `docker ls` and getting the container ID displayed.
+1. Entering `docker container ls` and getting the container ID displayed.

 2. Entering `docker exec -it <container-id> /bin/sh`.